 What Gives Bitcoin Value?
 CoinFlip Explains

 If you've begun to dip your toes into the world of bitcoin, you've probably wondered how it has any value.
-Over the last year, bitcoin's value has increased from $7,297 to more than $58,000 today.
+Over the last year, bitcoin's value has increased from $7,297 to more than $58,000 in November 2021.
 How did bitcoin achieve this growth?
 Where does the value come from?
 Is bitcoin's value real?
 Today we are explaining how bitcoin's value is generated and more.

 To put the value of bitcoin into context, we must first consider other stores of value used in society.
 A store of value is defined as an asset, commodity, or currency that maintains its value without depreciating.
 It can be saved, retrieved, and exchanged in the future without deteriorating in value.

 What makes gold valuable?

 Historically, gold has been one of the most prominent and widely used value stores.
 Have you ever considered what makes gold valuable?
 The simple answer to this question is this: because people say it does.
 Gold is relatively easy to use.
 For thousands of years, people around the globe have agreed that it's valuable.
 Plus, It can be used beyond a medium of exchange by being melted into jewelry and other things.
 Gold has held up as a medium of exchange for centuries because there is a large but finite supply.
 In other words, gold is scarce.